hitendrapal-gemini/copilot_demo_todo_app/doc/module3and5.md

 ---

 ### 1.2 Zero-Shot Prompting
 **Goal:** Use Copilot with a single, clear instruction—no examples.
+**detail**: Zero-shot prompting involves giving Copilot a direct, standalone instruction without any examples or demonstrations.
+The model relies solely on the clarity and completeness of your prompt.
+This technique is useful for straightforward tasks but requires you to be precise to avoid ambiguity or misinterpretation.

 #### ❌ Bad Prompt Examples
 - "Make tasks deletable."